spencer-shadley/completed-class/17-NoSQL/supplemental/Installing-MongoDB.md

 1. `brew tap mongodb/brew`

-1. `brew install mongodb-community@4.2` (The version may have changed.
-See [this guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#procedure) for the latest version to use with this command.)
+1. `brew install mongodb-community@4.2` See [this guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#procedure) for more information.)

 ### Run MongoDB as a Service